 Goal Conversion reflects how effectively your website is encouraging visitors to take desired actions.
 This KPI category includes actions like adding to cart, purchasing products or services, downloading apps, contacting the business, submitting a form, or engaging with the website in one way that is specific and trackable.
+Depending on your business model you can choose to track all of the above or just a few essential actions users do on the website.
 The high goal conversion rate tells you that your marketing tactics are effective and your website is well optimized.

 Paid Advertising KPIs

 Cost Per Click is a common KPI in performance marketing.
 It represents the cost a company pays for an action in your campaign, that in this case, is a click.
 CPC is influenced by a number of criteria like the channel you are advertising on, competition, relevance and searches, ad quality, and targeting.

 To understand how a CPC impacts your campaign, let’s take the following example: you know that out of 100 sessions you get one lead (contact/ purchase), and our average CPC is $0.5.
 Then to get 10 clients you will need to have 1000 Sessions, and your minimum budget should be $500 (1000 x $0.5).